fluencelabs/docs/docs/build-mvm/glossary.md

 ### Cloudless Function

 Cloudless Function is a piece of useful [compute](#compute) work defined by developer.
-It contains one or more [Compute Function](#compute-function) and an [Aqua](#aqua) script to orchestrates them by connecting outputs and inputs, denoting parallelism and defining success and failure.
+It contains one or more [Compute Function](#compute-function)s and an [Aqua](#aqua) script to orchestrate them by connecting outputs and inputs, denoting parallelism and defining success and failure.

 With the help of Aqua, a developer can implement redundancy and fault-tolerance policies for their Cloudless Functions, facilitate parallelism across different machines, pass data from peer to peer, and much more.